 Ukulele is perfect for playing happy songs, what with its bright sound.
 This collection of 20 happy songs is perfect for strumming and singing, and many of the titles included are available via Stanton’s Digital Delivery, so you can print and play right away!
 Songs include: “Ac-cent-tchu-ate the Positive,” “(It’s a) Beautiful Morning,” “Best Day of My Life,” “Blue Skies,” “Bubbly,” “Dancin’ in the Moonlight,” “Don’t Worry, Be Happy,” “Good Day Sunshine,” “Good Vibrations,” “Happiness,” “Happy,” “Happy Days are Here Again,” “Happy Together,” “I Can See Clearly Now,” “Island in the Sun,” “My Favorite Things,” “Sing,” “Singin’ in the Rain,” “Walking on Sunshine,” and “Zip-A-Dee-Doo-Dah.”

-Barb M. has worked in the Keyboard Department at Stanton’s since 1981.
+About the Author: Barb M. has worked in the Keyboard Department at Stanton’s since 1981.
 An active folk musician in the Columbus area, Barb also works with ensembles at her church and plays in the Columbus State Concert Band.
 In her spare time, Barb loves working with animals and computer games.

-danza de mi corazon dance of my heart steven l. rosenhausrecommended by Dan C. and Megan W., Orchestra Specialists
+recommended by Dan C. and Megan W., Orchestra Specialists

-Danza de mi Corazon (Dance of My Heart) by Steven L. Rosenhaus, Grade 2.5
+Danza de mi Corazon (Dance of My Heart)by Steven L. Rosenhaus, Grade 2.5

 Composer Steven Rosenhaus always strives to have his music connect emotionally with players and audiences alike.
 This energetic work does that and makes you want to dance too!
 It’s truly a “dance of the heart.”